 This area got split on my list into two, as the Bishop Creek area as a whole is one of my favorite places in California.
 It is stunning in every season, but even more so when the greens, yellows, and even the whites (snow) mix to create a palette that looks like God himself painted it.
 The South Lake area has the incredible vista of South Lake as well as the road lined with changing trees.

 I also love to take photos near the waterfall that you see on the left-hand side as you drive into the South Lake area.
 Plus, if you take the trailhead into the backcountry, who knows how much fabulous fall you will see!

 Bishops Creek – Lake Sabrina and North Lake

 Lake Sabrina is a destination in and of itself.
 In the last couple of years, the lake has not been full, but that does not make this area less amazing.
 After that, head up to North Lake to see the fall colors reflecting off the lake.

 Pro tip – about halfway down the road that leads to North Lake there is a turnoff that you can stop at (if no one else is there) and you can climb that small mountain in the center for a 360 vista of the area around you, this is where the above photo was taken.

 Big Pine North Fork

-I love this location just because the mountains create an unusual background for the lake below.
-When fall is setting in you can get some great colors right in this basin that will make you forget that California doesn’t have seasons.
+I love this location because the mountains create an unusual background for the lake below.
+When fall is setting, you can get some great colors right in this basin that will make you forget that California doesn’t have seasons.

-I recommend the 3-mile loop around the lake as it will give you a bunch of opportunities to take in the colors deep yellows with the blue water and gray granite mountains
+I recommend the 3-mile loop around the lake as it will give you a bunch of opportunities to take in the deep yellows with the blue water and gray granite mountains.

 Devils Postpile National Monument